 One of the greatest motivational stimulators for training is a reward system.
 Your furry little friend will be very eager to respond to your cues if you give them a treat every time they do a good job.

 You can also try other rewards, like patting or scratching their fur.
 Cats respond well to these gestures and generally like them.
 So, reinforce good behavior and discipline, like sitting still while you prepare food for them.
 Getting that reward will teach them that they did a good job, and they will try to quickly adapt to the behavior.
+In the meantime, you can also learn how many times you should feed your kitten.

 As part of their nature, cats respond negatively to punishment.
 When you punish your cat with something like spraying water after they have done something wrong, it will just imprint a bad notion in their mind.
 They will feel more likely to flee and create distance from you.
 They will not feel afraid of the action itself.